-Nanomaterials: Classification of nanomaterials (0D, 1D, 2D and 3D) - Top down and bottom up approaches in the synthesis - Size dependence of material properties (optical, electrical and catalytic).
-Variation in electronic and optical properties - Surface area to volume ratio (aspect ratio) and its significance - Metal and semiconductor nanoparticles and carbon nanotubes.
-Characterization of nanomaterials.
-Applications of nanomaterials (general idea only).
+Evolution of Nanoscience, Classification of nanomaterials (0D, 1D, and 2D) - Top down and bottom-up approaches in the synthesis - Size dependence of material properties (optical, electrical and catalytic).
+Variation in electronic and optical properties - Surface area to volume ratio (aspect ratio) and its significance - Metal and semiconductor nanoparticles and carbon based nanomaterials.
+Fullerenes, carbon nanotubes, and graphenes